HOW FENCE RULES WORK IN SOUTH CAROLINA

 Identifying which systems apply to a specific property is often more important than any single rule in isolation.

-This information is provided for general orientation and does not replace local ordinances, permits, surveys, or professional guidance.
+This information is provided for general orientation and does not replace local ordinances, permits, surveys, coastal approvals, private restrictions, or professional guidance.

 WHO MAKES FENCE RULES?